cnguy/kayn/README.md

 * **Burst/Spread** rate limiter that is **enforced per region** and **follows retry headers**.
     * **Retries** on 429 and >= 500 **until all calls are successful**.
 (Doesn't retry on 404)
 * Built-in **parameter checks** so you can hopefully refer to documentation less! :)
-    * Checks type of parameters (id, name, accout id).
+    * Checks type of parameters (id, name, account id).
     * Checks if you're not passing valid query parameters!
 * Built-in **caching** (in-memory and Redis).
     * **Customized expiration timers**.
 You can set a timer for each endpoint type.
 Refer to [Caching](https://github.com/ChauTNguyen/kindred-api/wiki/Caching) for more info.